shareandcharge/sharecharge-lib.js/README.rst

 The following events are subscribable:

 - ``StationCreated``

     Broadcast when a new station is added to the network

     Values:

     - ``stationId``

         Newly created station's unique identifier

 - ``StationUpdated``

     Broadcast when a station is updated

     Values:

     - ``stationId``

         Updated station's unique identifier

-- ``ConnectorCreated``
+- ``EvseCreated``

-    Broadcast when a new connector is added to the network
+    Broadcast when a new evse is added to the network

     Values:

-    - ``connectorId``
+    - ``evseId``

-        Newly created connector's unique identifier
+        Newly created evse's unique identifier

-- ``ConnectorUpdated``
+- ``EvseUpdated``

-    Broadcast when a connector is updated
+    Broadcast when a evse is updated

     Values:

-    - ``connectorId``
+    - ``evseId``

-        Updated station's connector identifier
+        Updated station's evse identifier

 - ``StartRequested``

     Broadcast when a driver has successfully requested a new charging session

     Values:

-    - ``connectorId``
+    - ``evseId``

-        The unique identifier of the connector which has been requested to start
+        The unique identifier of the evse which has been requested to start

     - ``controller``

         The Ethereum address of the driver who has requested the charge start

     - ``secondsToRent``

         The time to charge in seconds specified by the driver

 - ``StartConfirmed``

     Broadcast when a CPO has successfully confirmed a charging session

     Values:

-    - ``connectorId``
+    - ``evseId``

-        The unique identifier of the connector which is now charging
+        The unique identifier of the evse which is now charging

     - ``controller``

-        The Ethereum address of the driver who is charging at the connector
+        The Ethereum address of the driver who is charging at the evse

 - ``StopRequested``

     Broadcast when a driver has successfully requested the end of a charging session

     Values:

-    - ``connectorId``
+    - ``evseId``

-        The unique identifier of the connector has been requested to stop
+        The unique identifier of the evse has been requested to stop

     - ``controller``

         The Ethereum address of the driver who has requested the stop

 - ``StopConfirmed``

     Broadcast when a CPO has successfully confirmed the end of a charging session

     Values:

-    - ``connectorId``
+    - ``evseId``

-        The unique identifier of the connector has stopped charging
+        The unique identifier of the evse has stopped charging

     - ``controller``

         The Ethereum address of the driver whose charging session has ended

 - ``Error``

     Broadcast when a CPO has successfully notified the network that a charge failed

     Values:

-    - ``connectorId``
+    - ``evseId``

-        The unique identifier of the connector which has failed
+        The unique identifier of the evse which has failed

     - ``controller``

         The Ethereum address of the driver whose charging session has failed

     - ``errorCode``

         The type of failure that has occurred (e.g. failed to start or stop)

 ----